wearetheframers/frame-core-wip/docs/index.md

 weight: -30
 ---

-Welcome to the Frame documentation.
 Frame is a multi-modal, multi-agent cognitive framework designed to support fully emergent characteristics.
 Framer agents are also fully equipped for task automation and for working together collaboratively.
-This documentation provides detailed information about the framework's components, usage, and API.

 ## Core Components